 3. New Years Day, 2017

 A man dressed up as Santa Claus opened fire at a nightclub in Istanbul as people were celebrating the start of 2017.
-According to the Associated Press, at least 39 people were killed and 70 others wounded during what was supposed to be a New Year’s celebration.
+At least 39 people were killed and 70 others wounded during what was supposed to be a New Year’s celebration, according to the Associated Press.
 There is just something deeply unsettling about someone in a Santa suit committing such a horrible act.

 4. Halloween, 2017

 Two days before Halloween, a man dressed as Santa Claus shot and killed one person and injured three others at a Halloween party in Austin, Texas.
-According to the Star-Telegram, 32-year-old Randall Gaston Jones was arrested and charged with three counts of aggravated assault.
+Randall Gaston Jones, 32, was arrested and charged with three counts of aggravated assault, according to the Star-Telegram.
 The man who died, 37-year-old Michael McCloskey, chased Jones and died trying to protect his friends.

 [Photo: Getty Images]